pwp-programer/JetbrainsSetting/README.md

-# My basic settings for the Paycharm
+# My basic settings for the Jetbrains IDE